elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 ### Storage and Indexing Costs

 When assembling the initial list of candidate fields to migrate to `wildcard`, we split focus between query performance improvements and removing security blind spots.
-However, we overlooked the storage and indexing costs when switching fields to be indexed as `wildcard.`
+However, we overlooked the storage and indexing costs when switching fields to be indexed as `wildcard`.

 ECS fields will be re-evaluated now in terms of storage and indexing using the following criteria: